Vodafone 5G Broadband review

 Conclusion

-The Vodafone GigaCube 5G is an excellent 5G home broadband router, and one that’s broadly competitive with rival devices, though tests suggest that Three and EE might have Vodafone’s 5G speeds beat.
+The Vodafone Indoor 5G Hub is an excellent 5G home broadband router, and one that’s broadly competitive with rival devices, though tests suggest that Three and EE might have Vodafone’s 5G speeds beat, even before you factor in the speed caps Vodafone applies.

-Still, Vodafone’s 5G should be more than fast enough for most users, so the biggest deciding factor (assuming you have 5G coverage at home from multiple networks) is the allowances and prices, and on that front, while Vodafone has a pleasing number of plan options to choose from, it just can’t compete with Three for price.
+Still, Vodafone’s 5G should be more than fast enough for most users, so the biggest deciding factor (assuming you have 5G coverage at home from multiple networks) is the allowances and prices, and on that front, Vodafone has a pleasing number of plan options to choose from, and it’s competitive on price too.

-As such, we can’t rate Vodafone’s broadband solution quite as high as Three’s, but it’s still an excellent purchase, and if you have Vodafone 5G coverage at home you won’t likely regret buying it.
+As such, this should make for an excellent purchase, and if you have Vodafone 5G coverage at home you won’t likely regret buying it.

 latest image